StevenDixonDev/EventList/readme.md

 2. Using Closure to generate a function based system.

 - Seems to be working
-- How to determine when the events are cleared?
+- How to determine when the events are cleared? promises
-- Event List is an oddity, should I make them a list of promises?

 ## Use